The Lunar Cycle – good and bad days to taste wine!

 ![]() |

-| Root Day – Very Bad | Leaf Day – Bad | Flower Day – Good | Fruit Day – Very Good |
+Root Day – Very Bad | Leaf Day – Bad | Flower Day – Good | Fruit Day – Very Good |

-When tasting many things will influence us, including: atmospheric pressure, your mood, the people around you, and even how dry your nasal passages are.
+When tasting, many things influence us, including: atmospheric pressure, your mood, the people around you, and even how dry your nasal passages are.
 If you are in a good mood, the sun is shining, you feel relaxed and are with friends; the wines are likely to taste better.
 It’s similar to the wines that people enjoy on holiday, if they bring a bottle back home they find that they don’t enjoy it as much.
 Personally I don’t take it too seriously, but find it quite interesting to keep track of.
 Have a go at home, and come to your own conclusions.